Balla-Santhosh/PES1UG24AM063-pes-vcs/README.md

 The index acts as the “clean” baseline.
 The object store provides the content hashes of the target tree without needing to unpack entire blobs.
 **Q5.3:** "Detached HEAD" means HEAD contains a commit hash directly instead of a branch reference.
 What happens if you make commits in this state?
 How could a user recover those commits?
+Answer:
+Detached HEAD occurs when .pes/HEAD contains a commit hash directly instead of a reference to a branch (e.g., ref: refs/heads/main).
+This typically happens when you check out a specific commit, tag, or a remote branch without a local branch.

+Making commits in detached HEAD:

+New commits are created normally – they have a parent (the current HEAD commit), and the commit object is written to the object store.
+However, no branch reference is updated.
+The only reference to the new commit is the HEAD file itself, which still contains a hash (not a branch).
+If you later switch to another branch, the HEAD file will point to that branch, and the commits made in detached HEAD become unreachable (no branch or tag points to them).
+Recovery:

+As long as the commit objects still exist in .pes/objects/, they can be recovered by:
+Finding the commit hash via git reflog (or in our case, by scanning object directories and parsing commit objects).
+Creating a new branch that points to that commit: echo "<hash>" > .pes/refs/heads/recovered-branch Updating HEAD to point to the new branch.
+The object store is append‑only, so unreachable commits remain until garbage collection runs.

 ### Garbage Collection and Space Reclamation

 **Q6.1:** Over time, the object store accumulates unreachable objects — blobs, trees, or commits that no branch points to (directly or transitively).
 Describe an algorithm to find and delete these objects.
 What data structure would you use to track "reachable" hashes efficiently?
 For a repository with 100,000 commits and 50 branches, estimate how many objects you'd need to visit.

+Answer:

+Algorithm (mark‑and‑sweep):

+Mark phase – collect all reachable objects

+Start from every branch reference (in .pes/refs/heads/) and from HEAD (if it points directly to a commit).
+Use a stack or queue to traverse:
+For a commit: mark it, then mark its tree and parent commit.
+For a tree: mark it, then for each entry, mark the blob (if file) or subtree (if directory).
+Keep a set (e.g., hash table) of all marked object IDs.
+Sweep phase – delete unreachable objects

+Iterate over all files in .pes/objects/ (sharded directories).
+For each object, compute its hash from the path.
+If the hash is not in the marked set, delete the file.
+Optionally remove empty shard directories.
+Data structure:

+A hash set (e.g., unordered_set<ObjectID> or a boolean array keyed by hash) to store reachable IDs.
+A stack/queue (list) for traversal.
+Estimate for 100,000 commits, 50 branches:

+Each commit points to one tree.
+Each tree may have many entries, but many trees will be shared across commits.
+In a typical project, the number of unique trees is roughly proportional to the number of commits.
+Assume average 2 files per commit (changes).
+Then objects visited ≈ commits (100k) + trees (~100k) + blobs (~200k) = ~400,000 objects.
+With 50 branches, the traversal starts from 50 tips, but the total unique objects doesn’t increase linearly because branches share history.
+The upper bound is O(commits + trees + blobs) ≈ a few hundred thousand to a million for a large repo.

 **Q6.2:** Why is it dangerous to run garbage collection concurrently with a commit operation?
 Describe a race condition where GC could delete an object that a concurrent commit is about to reference.
 How does Git's real GC avoid this?

+Answer:

+Danger:
+GC deletes objects that are not reachable from any reference.
+A concurrent commit creates new objects (blobs, trees, commit) and updates a branch reference to point to the new commit.
+If GC runs at the same time, it might:

+See the old branch pointer (before the commit updates it).
+Mark only the old commit and its objects as reachable.
+Delete the newly created objects that are not yet referenced (because the branch pointer hasn’t been updated).
+Race condition example:

+GC begins: reads branch main → points to commit C1.
+User commits: creates new commit C2 (and its tree and blobs), writes them to object store.
+GC continues: it does not see C2 because the branch still points to C1.
+GC marks only objects reachable from C1.
+GC deletes C2 and its associated objects because they are “unreachable”.
+User’s commit operation finishes and tries to update main to C2, but C2 no longer exists → repository corruption.
+How Git avoids this:

+Git uses temporary references and atomic reference updates with a “reachability bitmap” technique:

+A commit is first written to the object store, then the branch reference is updated atomically (using rename() on the ref file).
+Git’s garbage collector (git gc) operates in two modes:
+Incremental GC – it does not delete objects that are less than a certain age (e.g., 2 weeks) to avoid races with concurrent commits.
+Full GC – it uses a lock (.git/gc.pid) to ensure only one GC runs at a time, and it refuses to run if any other Git operation is in progress (e.g., by checking for index.lock).
+More advanced: Git can create temporary references (e.g., refs/heads/.tmp-<pid>) that are also marked as reachable during GC, so that in‑flight commits are protected.
+In practice, git gc is safe because it relies on the fact that reference updates are atomic and it explicitly locks the repository during the crucial mark‑and‑sweep phase.

 ---